top of page

 Beneath green oaks

-In torpor deep, below a golden oak, I sleep in mud, ‘neath root and sod.
+In torpor deep, below a golden oak, I sleep in mud, ‘neath root and sod

-While overhead the sky wheels by, above an ever-lasting changing land.
+while overhead the sky wheels by, above an ever-lasting changing land

-My acorns, found by hog and jays, have grown a wood
+my acorns, found by hog and jays, have grown a wood

 of other mighty oaken graves, where slumber deep my noble band.

 Their swords and armour now just antique rust.
-The dragons that still live today.
+The dragons that still live today

-no longer threaten maidens fair, nor breathe their fire on castle walls.
+no longer threaten maidens fair, nor breathe their fire on castle walls;

-Now newer monsters borne of other fires, dance their deadly aerial ballets
+now newer monsters borne of other fires, dance their deadly aerial ballets

 on battlefields that once were ours.
 Yet still both innocent and the guilty fall.

-Spread out across a place of time and space.
-I feel a thrill of worldly thunder
+Spread out across a place of time and space I feel a thrill of worldly thunder

 shiver in my buried bones, that tells me I must soon revive